neteasefans/maximum-quasi-clique-problem/README.md

 # maximum-quasi-clique-problem
 This repository includes the source code of the proposed OBMA algorithm published in an EJOR paper titled with "An opposition-based memetic algorithm for the maximum quasi-clique problem".

 The four sets of 122 benchmark instances are from the classic DIMACS, BHOSLIB, University of Florida Sparse Matrix Collection and Stanford Large Network Dataset Collection libraries (refer to [3]).
 To facilitate the further research, we upload the instances here.
-Due to the too large size of the instances from Stanford Large Network Dataset Collection, we exclude them.
+Due to the too large size of the instances from Stanford Large Network Dataset Collection, we do not upload them.

 Reference papers to the maximum quasi-clique problem (MQCP):